Indigenous-led organizations share ideas for working closely with First Nations, Inuit and Métis elders, leaders, artisans and experts.

 Building strong relationships with Indigenous communities—whether you’re planning a business event or other professional pursuit—isn’t about ticking a box or meeting minimum requirements, but rather creating meaningful work where there’s an opportunity for capacity building, says Crystal Martin, an Inuk speaker and activist.

-Here, three Indigenous organizations share ideas on how to include First Nations, Inuit and Métis expertise at your business events in Tkaronto a.k.a.
+Here, Indigenous organizations share ideas on how to include First Nations, Inuit and Métis expertise during your business events in Tkaronto a.k.a.
 Toronto.

 1. Listen to and learn from Indigenous communities